 - TBI Issues with Smell or Taste - A third common symptom that people with TBIs can have is a loss of smell, which is called anosmia.
 Fortunately, doctors can now test for the loss of smell.
 It is important for a person to test each nostril.
 Because much of a person’s taste comes from smell, a person will miss their sense of taste when they lose their sense of smell.

 - Endocrine or Glandular Issues With TBI - A fourth common symptom that people with TBIs suffer from is endocrine or glandular dysfunction.
 The pituitary gland is a tiny organ found at the base of a person’s brain.
 It is called the “master gland” of the body because it produces many of the hormones that are necessary for the body to function.

 If the brain is injured, the pituitary gland can also be injured.
 This can result in hormones not being produced in correct amounts.
 For example, a person with a TBI can suffer from a decrease in growth hormones.
 Such glandular issues can lead to sexual dysfunction.

 Many doctors highly recommend that people with TBIs get regular blood tests to see if their hormones are properly balanced.
 Doctors can prescribe medicine, but hormone therapy can be extremely expensive.

 - Motor Issues - A fifth common symptom of TBI is a degradation of motor skills.
 A person suffering from a TBI can lose the ability to walk, coordinate fine movements, or grab items.
 A person can also suffer from dizziness or slurred speech.

-At the Wolfson Law Firm, our Fort Myers personal injury attorneys have fought for injured victims in Florida since 1963 and they are ready to work for you too.
+At Wolfson & Leon, our Fort Myers personal injury attorneys have fought for injured victims in Florida since 1963 and they are ready to work for you too.
 We have represented clients injured in any type of accident and sustained serious injuries.
 Our Fort Myers accident attorneys are available to you in the following roles if necessary: